LogtalkDotOrg/logtalk3/adapters/NOTES.md

 are expected to be solved soon.
 For the best experience, use the latest Ciao Prolog git version.

+The first run of the `ciaolgt` integration script on POSIX systems may require the use of `sudo`.

 CxProlog 0.98.1 or later versions
 ---------------------------------